ECE472/572 (UCLX) Assignment 2 - version for RaspberryPi

 - ls -l /dev/*

-- Insert a 4GB or larger SD card (4GB and 8GB cards were tested)
+- Insert a 4GB or larger up to 32GB SD card.
+(4GB, 8GB and 16GB cards were

 - ls -l /dev/sd*